 If you already enjoy shooting and want the opportunity to shoot missions and don’t know how to hook up with missionaries, then this is also perfect for you.
 This way, ABWE people can get to know you, and then you can understand their requirements.
 The workshop can lead to more opportunities for you.

 Why should someone trust you with their story if you cannot tell your own story?
-You must be able to tell your own story before you can tell another person’s story.
+You must be able to tell your own story before telling another person’s story.

-Since the church has been telling stories for centuries and doing so very well, I am using the storytelling it uses to teach the principles of good storytelling.
+Since the church has been telling stories for centuries and doing so very well, I am using its storytelling to teach the principles of good storytelling.

 In the Christian church, when one decides to follow Christ, it is done by a statement of faith.
 Many of the denominations do this during a confirmation class.
-Often we use questions to help people formulate their ideas to help develop their thoughts.
+Often, we use questions to help people formulate their ideas and develop their thoughts.
 Here is one example:

 Nikon D4, 28-300mm, ISO 4500, ƒ/5.6, 1/100

 The power of a first-hand witness is their authority.
-Their testimony has absolute power as long as they speak on what they know rather than speculation.
+Their testimony has absolute power if they speak on what they know rather than speculation.

 One of the best examples in the Bible is this one.

-Do not expect others to share their stories with you if you are unwilling to share your own story.
+While the lawyers questioned this formerly blind man, he stayed with what he knew.
+The power of the testimony was irrefutable.
+The power of the story is the before and after.
+The man was blind before he met Jesus; after Jesus healed him, he could see.
+One sentence is the testimony.
+What’s your story?
+Only expect others to share their stories with you if you are willing to share your own.
 We do this every day.
-You meet someone for the first time, and through the process of introduction, you either do a great job of telling your story or a poor one.
+You meet someone for the first time, and through the introduction process, you either do a great job telling your story or a poor one.

 Nikon D4, 85mm, ISO 8000, ƒ/2.8, 1/100